Utilities & Payments - Frequently Asked Questions

-If you are paying in-person at the Utility Billing Office, you also can pay with Visa, MasterCard, Discover, debit cards, or eCheck.
+If you are paying in-person at the Utility Billing Office, you also can pay with Visa, MasterCard, Discover, debit cards, cash, check, or money order.

 No fees are applied for regular payments.
 However, late payment, returned check, and insufficient funds charges do apply.

 Are there any payment fees for utility bill payments?

 There are no fees for regular payments.
 However these charges will be applied for:

 - Insufficient funds in your bank account: $20